eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

   </figure>
 </div>
 <div align="justify" width="70%">
   <b>Fig. 2</b>: Signal efficiency versus background rejection (inverse of efficiency) for various classifiers such as deep neural networks trained on collision images, boosted decision trees trained on expert variables, jet mass individually, and expert variables (in conjunction with mass) designed by physicists.
-Clearly the machine learning technique outperform the engineered variables.
+Clearly the machine learning techniques outperform the engineered variables.
 </div>

 <br>